sbis04/codemagic_api/README.md

-# codemagic_api
+# Codemagic API

-A new Flutter project.
+A Flutter app for running builds using Codemagic API

 ## Getting Started